Key Takeaways

 How to Keep Your Kitchen Safe for Cats

 Can cats eat garlic?
-Now you know it’s not recommended, as it’s poisonous to them.
+Now you know it’s not just bad, it’s AWFUL to them.

 What Happens If a Cat Eats a Little Garlic?